 3. People with Sleep Disorders

-Some sleep disorders, such as insomnia, cause a loss of total hours of sleep, while others (like Obstructive Sleep Apnea) degrade the quality of sleep.
+Some sleep disorders, such as insomnia which some people decide to treat with a cannabis strain similar to white lightning strain, cause a loss of total hours of sleep, while others (like Obstructive Sleep Apnea) degrade the quality of sleep.
 Both of these factors can lead to negative cognitive outcomes.

 Some Cognitive Symptoms of Sleep Deprivation

 1. Mood and Energy

 A lack of sleep has an immediate impact on hormones controlling mood and energy, such as serotonin, dopamine and cortisol.

 The pituitary gland, which is the primary organ regulating hormone production and function, is highly dependent on quality sleep.
 Noticeable changes in hormone levels are noticeable after just one or two nights of sleep deprivation, and generally continue until a person can get enough quality sleep to restore balance to the system.
 I’ve heard of some people deciding to buy marijuana online so they can improve their sleep when they are struggling to drift off.

 2. Focus and Concentration / Impaired Driving

 Lack of sleep can also quickly and severely impact the focus and concentration needed for complex tasks like driving.